22 Adoption Reference Letter Samples (How to Write) + Tips

 How can you properly format an adoption reference letter?

-The adoption reference letter should be divided into three parts, the introduction, body, and conclusion.
+The letter should be divided into three parts: the introduction, body, and conclusion.
 The introduction of the letter should outline how close you are to the adoptive parents and how long you have known them.
 The body should contain the character traits and what makes them suitable to be parents.
 The conclusion should indicate your recommendation on whether you think the couple is ready to adopt and raise a child.

 About This Article